sakaki-/gentoo-b3-overlay/README.md

     # emaint sync --repo gentoo-b3

-If you are running on the stable branch by default, allow **~amd64** keyword files from this repository.
+If you are running on the stable branch by default, allow **~arm** keyword files from this repository.
 Make sure that `/etc/portage/package.accept_keywords` exists, and is a directory.
 Then issue:

     # echo "*/*::gentoo-b3 ~arm" >> /etc/portage/package.accept_keywords/gentoo-b3-repo